humlab-sead/sead_ecofig_effigy/README.md

 Visualization prototype for reconstructed environmental markers (Ecofigs) in [SEAD](http://www.sead.se/)/[Bugs CEP](http://bugscep.com/).

+## Project Objectives

+* To create a boilerplate for JavaScript applications focusing on the tool chain.
+* Enable use of npm packages in browser applications (> 350 000 packages)
+* Enable use of features in latest version(s) of JavaScript
+* Use npm to simplify dependency management
+* Simplify deploy using a bundler
+* Enable code linting i.e. code analysis and error detection
+* Enable use of task runners for minification, optimazation etc.
+* Enable unit testing

 ## Demo

 A fully working live demo can be tested at http:// (demo currently offline)